lisabronwyn/tetris-tutorial/doc/pieces.md

 Only one tetromino will be active on the game board at any given time.
 All the pieces that previous tetrominoes have left are incorporated into the game board, and will be drawn using the `drawBoard` function we defined earlier.
-To draw the currently active piece, we could simply put a for loop where we end up calling `drawBoard` from that iterates over all the cells of the active piece's shape matrix, and calls `drawSquare` for each one that is set to true.
-While this would certainly work, consider what would happen if we later on wanted to draw a piece somewhere else too.
+To draw the currently active piece; we could simply put a for loop where we end up calling `drawBoard` from that iterates over all the cells of the active piece's shape matrix, and calls `drawSquare` for each one that is set to true.
+While this would certainly work, consider what would happen if we, later on, wanted to draw a piece somewhere else too.
 For example, Tetris generally shows you which piece is coming up next in the corner of the game screen, and if we wanted to do that, we would now have to duplicate the tetronimo drawing code in two